How to write a solid pentest RFP: A guide for procurement

 • Data handling protocols:

 • Storage: Determine how the vendor will store any data they collect during the assessment, even if temporary.
-Opt for encrypted storage solutions and understand the duration of storage.
+Opt for encrypted storage solutions and understand the storage duration.

 • Transmission: If data must be transmitted, ensure it’s done securely using encrypted channels.

-• Disposal: After the assessment, understand the firm’s measures to delete data securely and its data retention policy.
+• Disposal: After the assessment, understand the firm’s measures for securely deleting data and its data retention policy.

 • Scope and data access:

 • Clearly define the scope of data the pentesters can access.
-Restrict access to especially sensitive or personal data unless absolutely necessary for the assessment.
+Restrict access to especially sensitive or personal information unless necessary for the assessment.

 • Ensure there are mechanisms to log and audit the data accessed during the test.